jptweb/IGME-110-Fall-2025/documents/p2-final.md

   - the ***Image*** is relevant to the content
   - the ***Image*** easy to recognize at a glance

+**NEW TIPS ADDED 10/16/25**
-**NEW** [RUBRIC FOR Project 2 Infographic](https://github.com/jptweb/IGME-110-Fall-2025/blob/main/documents/p2-Infographic-Rubric.pdf) has been added.
+- [RUBRIC FOR Project 2 Infographic](https://github.com/jptweb/IGME-110-Fall-2025/blob/main/documents/p2-Infographic-Rubric.pdf) has been added.
 Review this prior to submittng.

+- Recreate charts and graphs for infographic if needed.
+As discussed in [Week 8B](https://github.com/jptweb/IGME-110-Fall-2025/blob/main/weekly/8B.md#iii-creating-cohesive-charts--graphics) you should be creating cohesive charts & graphics for your infographic.
+If you just copied and pasted existing charts from the app proposal; they likely don't match your color scheme and may be pixelated and hard to read.
+You likely need to recreate any mismatched charts using Canva or PowerPoint!
+Tips are located in the Week 8B Notes on how to do this.

 ---